kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 And also the request header is a little complicated.

-The JSON is simplified for explanation, but it includes various metadata
+The header data here on the screen is simplified for explanation, but it includes various metadata

 such as triggered document and triggered event type.